Japan Society for the Promotion of Science

 Note 2: Numbers of nominations, excluding duplications.

-List of JSPS Ikushi Prize Selection Committee Members (FY2023)
+List of JSPS Ikushi Prize Selection Committee Members (FY2024)

 Name Affiliation

-SHIMIZU Takao (Chairman) Project Leader, Research Institute, National Center for Global Health and Medicine
+SHIMIZU Takao (Chairman) Senior Fellow, National Center for Global Health and Medicine

 Director general, Institute of Microbial Chemistry